AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Notes:**
 - This is **OODA loop contract** - defines Act → Learn communication
 - One-way messaging - Learn phase is terminal (no response expected)
-- Should verify sp_Learn exists to process these messages
+- MUST verify sp_Learn exists to process these messages

 ---